 To participate, members must have not previously owned a home.
 Upon completion of the program, eligible members may lock in today's interest rate for 45 days.
-The loan options are the 5/5 ARM, and 30 Year Fixed.
-Maximum loan amount is $450,000.
+The loan is a 5/5 ARM.
+Maximum loan amount is $350,000.
 Gifts will only be allowed if applied to the down payment to reduce the loan amount.
 Cash back includes origination fee and appraisal fee not to exceed $1,000.

 Pay by Electronic Transfer

 The Langley Payment Center has moved to Online and Mobile Banking!